5 Functional Data Presentation Tips for Your Next Big Meeting

 - Improve performance of analytics programmes that are used by the public or frontline workers every day, such as NHS workers or police using real-life data

-- Deliver greater usage opportunities with existing resources to become more efficient for the future by identifying trends, patterns or using different model scenarios
+- Deliver greater usage opportunities with existing resources to become more efficient in the future by identifying trends, and patterns or using different model scenarios

 - Reach a wider audience that could benefit from implementing basic technology that is affordable and easy to use